Tuesday, August 30, 2011

 Beatnik

-In the 80's i was obsessed with Jack Kerouac and The Beat Generation.
-By luck and circumstance, while living in Paris, i got to know several original, still living beatniks, especially the great jazz poet Ted Joans, who i met at Shakespeare book co.
+In the 80's I was obsessed with Jack Kerouac and The Beat Generation.
+By luck and circumstance, while living in Paris, I got to know several of the original, still-living beatniks, especially the great jazz poet Ted Joans, who I met at Shakespeare Book Co.
 I somewhat adopted him and him me.
 He then "Teducated" me into the world of Beatniks.
-Through him, i got to meet Ferlinghetti, Peter Orlovsky, Ginsberg, Corso, Schnabel... and though most have all recently passed on, i will never forget when i moved to NY, and Ted was staying with me, i would be in awe to come home and find my answering machine full with these guys voices leaving messages for Ted.
-Although all the talk ever revolved around was eating food and where to get food...nothing literary, artistic or Beat, or even interesting...just burgers or chicken...thats the extent of depth i ever got out of any encounters. but Ted was a true great friend and i recently came across a eulogy and poem of mine dedicated to his passing...(reminded by my friend Wolfgang)...so here is my beat style dedication to his death in 2003...
+Through him, I got to meet Ferlinghetti, Peter Orlovsky, Ginsberg, Corso, Schnabel... and though most have all recently passed on, I will never forget when I moved to NY, and Ted was staying with me.
+I would be in awe to come home and find my answering machine full with these guys voices leaving messages for Ted.
+Although all the talk ever revolved around was eating food and where to get food...nothing literary, artistic, or Beat, or even interesting...just burgers or chicken... that's the extent of depth I ever got out of any encounters.
+But Ted was a truly great friend, and I recently came across a eulogy and poem of mine dedicated to his passing...(reminded by my friend Wolfgang)...so here is my beat-style dedication to his death in 2003...

 Ted Joans outside the strand 1995